Macrometacorp/tutorial-cryptotrading/README.md

 2. A headless frontend written in ReactJS.

-The UI then makes use of all the streams and the `trades` collection to show the charts and suggestions at one place.

-For each of the three exchanges `USD`, `EUR` and `JPY`, this demo makes use of the following streams:

-- `CrytoTraderQuotes{USD/EUR/JPY}`
-- `CryptoTraderQuotesAvg{USD/EUR/JPY}`

 The below steps will describe on how to set up the frontend.

 # 1. Clone or Fork the Repo

-Clone or Fork this repo.
+`git clone git@github.com:Macrometacorp/tutorial-cryptotrading.git` or click on the `Fork` button in the upper right hand corner of this repo.

+# 2. Run the App Locally

 `nodejs` and `npm` must be installed on your system.

-# 2. Run the App Locally

 > NOTE: This step is just for running the UI locally.

-Go to crypto-demo and run the following
+Go to the crypto-demo folder in a terminal and run the following: `npm install`
-If `node_modules` is not there, execute `npm install`.

 Once all the node modules have been installed, execute `npm start` to start the development server.
 This starts a local development server on `localhost:<some_port>`.
-You can log in with your Macrometa credentials.
+You can log into the app with your Macrometa credentials.
+You will need to configure the Crypto App backend for the app to work.

 We also have a [Crypto Trading App frontend](https://macrometacorp.github.io/tutorial-cryptotrading/) already deployed.
 You can log in with the credentials we provide to see the app working, or use your own Macrometa account credentials after you have configured the Crypto App backend.